Magicflash67/Linux-Made-Easy/README.md

 # Linux-Made-Easy
-Linux Made Easy or LME is ment to help peoople who dont like the techincal jargon of every day linux.
-LME is ment to help set up Linux as Daily Drivers for regular people like you and me who arnt super computer science nerds.
+Linux Made Easy (LME) is meant to help people who don't like the technical jargon of everyday Linux.
+LME is here to help set up Linux as a daily driver for regular people, not necessarily computer science experts.

+**Disclaimer**: LME (Linux Made Easy) is not affiliated with or endorsed by the Linux Foundation.

 ## 📄 Licensing

 ### 🌐 Website & Documentation
-All content in the `/site` folder (guides, web layout, text) is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.
+All content in the `/site` and `/guides` folder (guides, web layout, text) is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.
 No commercial use is permitted without permission.
 Attribution is required.

 ### 💻 Scripts